 6:7 When the Israelites cried to the LORD because of Midian, 6:8 he sent them a prophet, who said, “This is what the LORD, the God of Israel, says: I brought you up out of Egypt, out of the land of slavery.
 6:9 I snatched you from the power of Egypt and from the hand of all your oppressors.
 I drove them from before you and gave you their land.
 6:10 I said to you, ’I am the LORD your God; do not worship the gods of the Amorites, in whose land you live.’
 But you have not listened to me.”

-6:11 The angel of the LORD came and sat down under the oak in Ophrah that belonged to Joash the Abiezrite, where his son Gideon was threshing wheat in a winepress to keep it from the Midianites.
-6:12 When the angel of the LORD appeared to Gideon, he said, “The LORD is with you, mighty warrior.”
+11 After this, the angel of the LORD arrived and sat down in the shade of the oak tree in Ophrah that belonged to Joash, a descendant of Abiezer, while his son Gideon was threshing wheat in a wine press in order to safeguard it from the Midianites.
+12 The angel of the LORD appeared to him and told him, “The LORD is with you, you valiant warrior!”

 And the LORD said, “I will wait until you return.”